 Throughout the year we will be celebrating the International Year of Indigenous Languages in several different ways.

-You can learn more about the languages and speakers we are working with
+You can learn more about the languages and speakers we are working with.
+During 2019, SMG researchers have worked on many indigenous languages including Nuer (South Sudan), Seri (Mexico) and Andi (Daghestan).

-We will soon be launching the Endangered Languages and Cultures of Siberia website - a multimedia collection of linguistic and cultural information supporting minority languages of Siberia.
-Watch this Space!
+The Endangered Languages and Cultures of Siberia website - launched as part of the International Year of Indigenous Languages - is a multimedia collection of linguistic and cultural information supporting minority languages of Siberia.

-We will be promoting different indigenous languages through our highly engaging blog Morph
+We will be promoting different indigenous languages through our highly engaging blog Morph.
+Read Marina's latest blog post on the endangered language Archi.

-Keep an eye out for workshops, talks and seminars at SMG.
-In June, SMG will be hosting a workshop on non-canonicity in inflection, where we particularly encourage papers on indigenous languages.
+Keep an eye out for events at SMG.
+In August, SMG convened a workshop on agreement on unusual targets, which is most commonly found in highly endangered indigenous languages.

 Through our different research projects we will work together with indigenous language speakers to help promote and maintain the use of indigenous, minority, and endangered languages by creating vernacular literacy materials.